requarks/wiki-docs/telemetry.md

 - Understand the upgrade rate of current installations.
 - Optimize performance and testing scenarios based on most popular environments.

-Only authorized developers have access to the data.
+Only authorized developers have access to the crash debug data.
 It is not shared to any 3rd party nor is it used for any other application than improving Wiki.js.

+> :chart_with_upwards_trend: The aggregated anonymized telemetry stats are public and available at all times [here](https://wiki.js.org/telemetry).
+{.is-info}

 # How to enable / disable telemetry